devnied/EMV-NFC-Paycard-Enrollment/README.md

 ```

 ### JAR
-You can download this library on [Maven central](http://search.maven.org/#search%7Cga%7C1%7Cemvnfccard).
+You can download this library on [Maven central](http://search.maven.org/#search%7Cga%7C1%7Cemvnfccard) or in Github [release tab](https://github.com/devnied/EMV-NFC-Paycard-Enrollment/releases)

 ## Dependencies